Reading time: 5 minutes

 Do the rules differ if you’re in an SMSF?

-No. SMSFs must follow the ATO application procedures outlined above to gain approval to release member funds early on compassionate grounds.
+No. SMSFs must follow the ATO application procedures outlined above to gain approval for the early release of member funds on compassionate grounds.

 What are the tax implications?

-The actual rate of tax will depend on whether your early withdrawal is a lump sum or an income stream, and whether it’s made up of taxable and non-taxable components.
+The actual rate of tax will depend on your age and the taxable and non-taxable components of your withdrawal.

-It’s important to understand that any early super payments you receive will usually count towards your taxable income in the year they’re received.
-This can also affect your eligibility for government welfare payments.
+It’s important to understand that taxable early super payments will usually count towards your taxable income in the year they’re received.
+This can also affect your eligibility for government welfare payments and liabilities like child support.

 The bottom line

 The ability to access your super on compassionate grounds is an important safety net.
-That said, do remember that your super is designed to fund your retirement, so any early withdrawal now will impact the amount you’ll have in retirement.
+That said, do remember that your super is designed to fund your retirement, so any early withdrawal now will impact the amount you have available to spend in retirement.
 You’ll lose the power of compound interest on the withdrawn funds.
 That power can be substantial over time.

 The information contained in this article is general in nature.